 The Centre has been fortunate to have had such strong support from the local community and has employed a lot of hard working and dedicated staff from the surrounding area.

 Even though the Centre operates a number of services and programmes funded by various schemes, all services are delivered to the young person in an integrated and wrap around way.
-Students who access the Community Training Centre may also be engaged in the Youth Service and or the Equestrian Centre. all of the staff work very closely to ensure that every young person has the best opportunity possible to achieve their best outcomes in life.
+Students who access the Community Training Centre may also be engaged in the Youth Service and or the Equestrian Centre.
+All staff work very closely to ensure that every young person has the best opportunity possible to achieve their best outcomes in life.

 Cherry Orchard Equine, Education and Training Centre, incorporating the CTC and Equine Centre, employs more than 40 staff across a range of disciplines and departments.